YinhanHe123/YinhanHe123/README.md

 🔭 I'm a ECE Ph.D. candidate at the University of Virginia

-😄 I mainly work on large language models Post-training, Chain-of-Thought reasoning, and In-context learning
+😄 I mainly work on large language models post-training, chain-of-thought reasoning, and in-context learning

 <!--
 **YinhanHe123/YinhanHe123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.